 What are all of your roles (wife, mother, rancher etc) and are you able to balance them?

 Our roles on the farm are different for both of us.
 As both of us are daughters of the dairy farmers we have each found our way of staying involved and being contributors.
 Jaime plays an active role in the day to day operation of the dairy.
 While Ericka, plays a supportive role.
 Together we have combined our skills and love of the farm to create a fun and educational space promoting Canadian agriculture.
 Outside of this, we both worked off farm jobs.
 Balancing our busy lives, is just something we have always known and we thrive off it.

 How do you build relationships with your customers?

-Follow along with Belinda on IG @bb_cattleco and we encourage you to reach out to learn more about these incredible Women in Ag!
+Follow along with Ericka and Jaime on IG @tailesfromwestport and we encourage you to reach out to learn more about these incredible Women in Ag!